-Within the 2008 Federal budget is an ambitious plan to reduce taxes and raise Canadian’s standards of living in an effort to foster overall economic growth.
-Called the “Tax-Free Savings Account—A Savings Plan for All Canadians”, this item is intended as an incentive for ordinary Canadians to invest more in their future.
+Within the 2008 Federal budget was an ambitious plan to reduce taxes and raise Canadians’ standard of living in an effort to foster overall economic growth.
+Called the “Tax-Free Savings Account—A Savings Plan for All Canadians”, the plan was intended to be an incentive for ordinary Canadians to invest more in their future.

-The TFSA officially comes into effect on January 1.
-Many people are curious about this new government program and just under 5 million people (19% of tax filers) open accounts.
+The TFSA officially came into effect on January 1, 2009.
+Many people were curious about this new government program and just under 5 million people (19% of tax filers) open accounts.
 Many, but not all, use up their maximum contribution room of $5000 for the year.

 Sharp investors begin using “swap transactions” to balloon their TFSA’s initial value to over $300,000!
-Late in 2009 the CRA cracks down on this practice as they deem it a non-permissible advantage which is not allowed under CRA rules.
+Late in 2009 the CRA cracked down on this practice as they deemed it a “non-permissible advantage” which is not allowed under CRA rules.

-After the success of the 2009 program Canada sees 6.7 million people with TFSAs, a big increase from its debut year.
-The contribution limit remains at $5000 per year, and in fact is to remain there for several more years.
+After the success of the 2009 program, Canada sees 6.7 million people with TFSAs, a big increase from its debut year.
+The contribution limit remains at $5000 per year, and remains there for several more years.

 As part of an election promise, Prime Minister Stephen Harper vows to increase the annual contribution limit to $10,000 once the Federal Budget is balanced.